DaytimeDev/GitWrist/README.md

 * Then check the device is connected by using `adb devices` and it should appear.

 ### 4. Install the app
-* In the terminal, use the command `./adb install  [your new apk location].apk`
+* In the terminal, use the command `adb install  [your new apk location].apk`

 ## Bonus: Updating the app ⤴️
-* If there is a newer version of the APK, complete steps 1, 2 and 3, then run the command `./adb install -r [your new apk location].apk`, this will update it but keep your data, if you want to use a custom flag on the install check out [ADB Install Commands](https://adbshell.com/commands/adb-install)
+* If there is a newer version of the APK, complete steps 1, 2 and 3, then run the command `adb install -r [your new apk location].apk`, this will update it but keep your data, if you want to use a custom flag on the install check out [ADB Install Commands](https://adbshell.com/commands/adb-install)